-in kannen des Moduls ist eine studiemeistung zu erbringen (z.b. verpritchtender Obungsschein)
+^{} Im Rahmen des Moduls ist eine Studienleistung zu erbringen (z.B. verpflichtender Übungsschein)

 Figure 2: Recommended structure and subject structure of the bachelor's programme in Information Systems (german)

 In the first four semesters, the modules illustrated from the subjects Information Systems, Informatics, Mathematics, Economics and Law are compulsory.